phpversions/phpversions.info/CONTRIBUTING.md

 ## Contributing

 We use Jekyll for this, which yep, trollolol is Jekyll.
-This is done purely because GitHub Pages isis free and easy, and who cares.
+This is done purely because GitHub Pages is free and easy, and who cares.

 ## Getting Started